brannondorsey/apibuilder/README.md

 	http://fakeorganization.com/api.php?id=10&exact=TRUE

-This request will limit the returned results to the users whose id is __exactly__ 10.
-If the `exact` parameter was not specified, or was set to `FALSE`, the same request could also return users whose id's have 10 in them (i.e. 1310, 10488, 100 etc…). including `exact=true` parameter in an api http request is equivalent to a `MySQL` `LIKE` statement.
+This request will limit the returned results to the user whose id is __exactly__ 10.
+If the `exact` parameter was not specified, or was set to `FALSE`, the same request could also return users whose id's have 10 in them (i.e. 1310, 10488, 100 etc…).
+Including `exact=true` parameter in an API http request is equivalent to using a `MySQL` `LIKE` statement.

 __Notes:__ `exact`'s values are case insensitive.

 ###Exclude Parameter

-The exclude parameter is used in conjunction with the column parameters to exclude one or more specific webpage's from a query.
+The exclude parameter is used in conjunction with the column parameters to exclude one or more specific result row from a query.

 Parameter __key:__ `exclude`

-Parameter __values:__ a comma-delimited list of excluded users `id`'s
+Parameter __values:__ a comma-delimited list of excluded row's `id`'s.

 __Example:__